Exploit Writing Tutorial: ROP with Shellcode

 a bad integration of the ASLR with the binary.
 The program is compiled

-switch which produce a position dependante executable
+with the -static switch which produce a position dependante executable

 file, the side effects of this parameters induce that